In this lecture note, we are going to discuss 7 topics, which is outlined as follows:

 Topic 1: Conditioned Probability, Distribution and Expectations

-This means every pre-image of a Borel set in the real number is in the -algebra.
+This means every pre-image of a Borel set in the real number is in the

 Mathematical expectation is defined by

-Ex: Prove that is a measure on .
+is a measure on

 Proof.
 Let us write the definition of a measure.
 The following is copied from Wikipedia measure (mathematics).
-If is a measure, three conditions must hold, i.e.,
+If

-Let be a -algebra over , a function from to the extended real number line is called a measure, if it satisfies the following properties:
+to the extended real number line is called a measure, if it satisfies the following properties:

 -